-[^ 3] USCIS offices may incorporate a live performance as an alternative to the version on the video.
+[^ 6] USCIS offices may incorporate a live performance as an alternative to the version on the video.
 If any proprietary versions of the national anthem, or any other songs, are being used, the user must ensure that the intellectual property rights of the holder(s) are respected, and the necessary legal permissions are acquired.

-[^4] Opening (welcoming) remarks include, but are not limited to, an introduction of ceremony principals and an overview of the ceremony program.
+Opening (welcoming) remarks include, but are not limited to, an introduction of ceremony principals and an overview of the ceremony program.

-[^ 5] The designated official reads aloud a list of countries represented by the naturalization candidates' former nationalities.
+[^8] The designated official reads aloud a list of countries represented by the naturalization candidates' former nationalities.

-- [^ 6] See Chapter 2, The Oath of Allegiance [12 USCIS-PM J.2].
+[^ 9] See Chapter 2, The Oath of Allegiance [12 USCIS-PM J.2].
 See INA 337.
-See 8 CFR 337.1(a) and 8 CFR 337.1(b). - Concluding remarks may include, but are not limited to, expressing appreciation to those family and friends in attendance, acknowledging the achievement of the naturalized citizens, announcing the services of those governmental and nongovernmental entities in attendance, and explaining the distribution method for the certificates of naturalization. - [^8] Only USCIS leadership and officers may present the Certificates of Naturalization to the naturalized U.S. citizens. - [^ 9] The presentation is provided to all field offices in an electronic format and includes a PowerPoint and video materials. - [^ 10] Certain prominent guest speakers, which may include elected officials and cabinet members, should receive their invitation to speak from USCIS leadership at headquarters.
-Therefore, local field leadership should coordinate with headquarters as early as possible and list ceremony details in the National Ceremony Scheduler. - [^ 11] If a guest speaker makes inappropriate remarks during an administrative naturalization ceremony, field leadership should inform the speaker and notify the appropriate USCIS supervisor or manager.
-If the guest speaker does not indicate a willingness to modify their remarks in the future, field leadership should not accept requests from the person to speak at future administrative naturalization ceremonies. - [^ 12] See 5 U.S.C.
-7321-7326 (Hatch Act). - [^ 13] See Chapter 5, Administrative Naturalization Ceremonies [12 USCIS-PM J.5]. - [^ 14] See Section D, Guest Speakers [12 USCIS-PM J.5(D)]. - [^ 15] See Section A, Materials Distributed, Subsection 2, Other Materials [12 USCIS-PM J.5(A)(2)]. - [^ 16] See Section D, Guest Speakers [12 USCIS-PM J.5(D)]. - [^ 17] See Section D, Guest Speakers [12 USCIS-PM J.5(D)]. - [^ 18] See the U.S. Election Assistance Commission's National Mail Voter Registration Form website. - [^ 19] See National Voter Registration Act of 1993, Pub.
+See 8 CFR 337.1(a) and 8 CFR 337.1(b).

+[^ 10] Concluding remarks may include, but are not limited to, expressing appreciation to those family and friends in attendance, acknowledging the achievement of the naturalized citizens, announcing the services of those governmental and nongovernmental entities in attendance, and explaining the distribution method for the certificates of naturalization.

+- [^ 11] Only USCIS leadership and officers may present the Certificates of Naturalization to the naturalized U.S. citizens. - [^ 12] The presentation is provided to all field offices in an electronic format and includes a PowerPoint and video materials. - [^ 13] Certain prominent guest speakers, which may include elected officials and cabinet members, should receive their invitation to speak from USCIS leadership at headquarters.
+Therefore, local field leadership should coordinate with headquarters as early as possible and list ceremony details in the National Ceremony Scheduler. - [^ 14] If a guest speaker makes inappropriate remarks during an administrative naturalization ceremony, field leadership should inform the speaker and notify the appropriate USCIS supervisor or manager.
+If the guest speaker does not indicate a willingness to modify their remarks in the future, field leadership should not accept requests from the person to speak at future administrative naturalization ceremonies. - [^ 15] See 5 U.S.C.
+7321-7326 (Hatch Act). - [^ 16] See Chapter 5, Administrative Naturalization Ceremonies [12 USCIS-PM J.5]. - [^ 17] See Section D, Guest Speakers [12 USCIS-PM J.5(D)]. - [^ 18] See Section A, Materials Distributed, Subsection 5, Other Materials [12 USCIS-PM J.5(A)(5)]. - [^ 19] See Section D, Guest Speakers [12 USCIS-PM J.5(D)]. - [^ 20] See Section D, Guest Speakers [12 USCIS-PM J.5(D)]. - [^ 21] See the U.S. Election Assistance Commission. - [^ 22] See National Voter Registration Act of 1993, Pub.
 L. 103-31 (PDF) (May 20, 1993).
 See 52 U.S.C.
-20501(a). - [^ 20] See 52 U.S.C.
-20507(a)(5). - [^ 21] Aliens applying for naturalization participating in an administrative ceremony in a state where they do not reside may instead refer to the National Mail Voter Registration Form. - [^ 22] For aliens applying for naturalization, including military service members residing outside the United States, who do not reside in the state where the administrative ceremony takes place, USCIS provides the National Mail Voter Registration Form. - [^ 23] See 52 U.S.C.
-20506.
+20501(a). - [^ 23] See 52 U.S.C.
+20507(a)(5). - [^ 24] Applicants participating in an administrative ceremony in a state where they do not reside may instead refer to the National Mail Voter Registration Form. - [^ 25] Nongovernmental organizations must be qualified and approved according to the criteria in Subsection 3, Registration by Nongovernmental Organizations [12 USCIS-PM J.5(F)(3)]. - [^ 26] For applicants, including military applicants residing outside the United States, who do not reside in the state where the administrative ceremony takes place, USCIS provides the National Mail Voter Registration Form. - [^ 27] See 52 U.S.C.
+20506. - If a field office is unable to distribute voter registration forms in any of the above three manners, field leadership must notify their chain of command within the Field Operations Directorate.